 Risk Assessment Frequency | Periodic, typically annually | Requires continuous assessment and monitoring |

-Third-party Management | Vendor contracts directly controlled | Dependent on cloud provider SLAs and certifications |
+Third-Party Management | Vendor contracts directly controlled | Dependent on cloud provider SLAs and certifications |

 This contrast illustrates why ISO 27001 is especially valuable in cloud scenarios—it brings structured discipline to environments where control boundaries are blurred.